-Additional Needed Information (Optional) Provide addition nal needed information for the waiver (optional): \Diamond Appendix A A: Waiver Administration and Operation 1.
-State Li (select o ine of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver one): O Th e waiver is operated by the State Medicaid agency.
-Spe one ecify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select e): The Medical Assistance Unit.
-Specify the unit name: (Do not complete item A-2) C Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.
+Additional Needed Information (Optional) Provide additional needed information for the waiver (optional): Appendix A: Waiver Administration and Operation 1.
+State Line of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select one): The waiver is operated by the state Medicaid agency.
+Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one) The Medical Assistance Unit.
+Specify the unit name: (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
 Specify the division/unit name.
 This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
-(Complete item A-2-a). • Th e waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency. ecify the division/unit name: - fice of Behavioral Health
+(Complete item A-2-a).
+The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
+Specify the division/unit name: Office of Behavioral Health